 The Vice-Chancellor shall be ex officio Chair of the Senate.
-The Provost and Deputy Vice-Chancellor, shall be Deputy Chair of the Senate.
+The senior Pro-Vice-Chancellor, being the Pro-Vice-Chancellor who has currently served the longest period in that office, shall be Deputy Chair of the Senate.

 The Chair, in consultation with the Secretary, will decide all points of order and procedure not expressly provided for in these Standing Orders.